nick-haworth/hudl-login/README.md

 After the test suite, you can run the command below to create and view the report for that run

 `npm run openReport`

+## Notes

+Things I would have liked to add if I had more time
+* Complete the commented out scenarios
+* Incorporate a crossbrowser integration with Saucelabs
+* Added axe-matchers for accessibility
+* Add lighthouse to test frontend performance score